rosell-dk/webp-express/README.txt

 For older releases, check out changelog.txt

 == Upgrade Notice ==

+= 0.13.0 =
+* Bulk Conversion, fixed problem with Gd converter and PNGs and more...

 = 0.12.2 =
 * Fixed bug: On some nginx configurations, the newly added protection against directly calling the converter scripts were triggering also when it should not.